Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/README.md

 ![12](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/93171067/48cd97ee-76ea-445c-bf92-a9defb0ec54e)

-7. The productLine (Classic Cars) got the highest number of sales(1010) and ProductLine(Trains) got the lowest number of sales(81).
+7. The productLine (Classic Cars) got the [highest](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/blob/c5a8960201facd2c3357b45cb916b8a6b098371f/Product_Line_Highest_Sale.sql) number of sales(1010) and ProductLine(Trains) got the lowest number of sales(81).

-select products.productLine, count(orderdetails.productCode) as no_of_sales
-from products
-join orderdetails
-on products.productCode = orderdetails.productCode
-group by products.productLine
-order by no_of_sales desc;

 ![13](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/93171067/ee49c427-dfee-4629-9aca-6325e234b3d2)

-8. Price has major impact on the quantity ordered.
+8. Price has major impact on the [quantity](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/blob/af59adbcb4ce46443c125e95a7fd8be5b1bfc85c/Price_of_Total_Quantity_Ordered.sql) ordered.
 As we can see from the data there is high quantity ordered when the price is cheap and small quantity ordered when the price is expensive.

-SELECT quantityordered, priceEach from orderdetails;
 ![14](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/93171067/3380fcbc-3c07-4c2b-8b58-600f3e67716c)

-8. We have found one item in storage that is not moving with a product name (1985 Toyota Supra) and with further investigation the reason behind might be an error with the data entry.
+8. We have found one item in storage that is not [moving](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/blob/616de5d5225914e49190120ecb6ef4cf6cbef007/Not_Moving_Products.sql) with a product name (1985 Toyota Supra) and with further investigation the reason behind might be an error with the data entry.

-SELECT productname, COUNT(*)
-FROM Products
-WHERE  Productcode NOT IN (SELECT Productcode FROM OrderDetails WHERE QuantityOrdered > 0) GROUP BY productname;
  ![15](https://github.com/Suravell/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/93171067/540e2dc4-655d-41c7-aa22-e93a57d58dfb)

 # Summary